Food Labeling

 - Food Allergen Labeling and Consumer Protection Act of 2004 (FALCPA)

 All labels require some basic information.
 There are two main display panels that are describe in the regulations.
 The first is the Primary/Principle Display Panel (PDP) is required on all packages.
 It must have the products common name and net quantity.
 If the net quantity is the weight of the product it must be displayed in English and metric measurements.
 If the PDP is the only label it must list the ingredients in the order of most to least by weight and the name and address of the responsible firm.
 The second panel is the Information Panel (IP) and this is where the nutrition facts are to be when required.
 In addition the ingredient list can be placed here and the name and address of the responsible firm.
 The label must also identify in plain language whether the food contains any of the eight major allergens: milk, eggs, fish (e.g. bass, flounder or cod), crustacean shellfish (e.g. crab), tree nuts, wheat, peanuts and soybeans.
-The FDA has a guidance manual available with requirements and recommendations for designing labels.
+The FDA has a Food Labeling Guide available with requirements and recommendations for designing labels.